noksi/SpectreTest/README.md

   * Click and hold the Interactable cube to follow the mouse.
   * Create a transparent object which the interactable will be able to collide with.
   * Upon colliding with the object, the interactable snaps in transparent objects place and the transparent object dissapears.
+  * When the cube snaps a pop up saying you were successful shows as well as a button to return to the menu scene.

 ---

 ### Project Guidelines
-- Please follow industry standard coding structures, code quality is a point of emphasis in this test.
+* Please follow industry standard coding structures, code quality is a point of emphasis in this test.
-- Please comment your code where applicable when intent may not be clear.
+* Please comment your code where applicable when intent may not be clear.
-- Please briefly explain your design choices in a separate document.
+* Please briefly explain your design choices in a separate document.
-- Keep it simple but design the project's architecture so it can be scaled easily in the future.
+* Keep it simple but design the project's architecture so it can be scaled easily in the future.
-- Use Unity version 2020.3.*
+* Use Unity version 2020.3.*
-- If you use any third party plugins, please let us know which ones and why.
+* If you use any third party plugins, please let us know which ones and why.
-- Git Proficiency.
+* Git Proficiency.
 Bonus points for nailing the git workflow.
-- Create a private repo and add following people as contributors: matijafumic and papafranjo
+* Create a private repo and add following people as contributors: matijafumic and papafranjo